DarenF-20C/Netbeans_JavaFx_LibrarySystem/ReadMe.txt

-Step to copy the file
+Step to launch the project
 1. create a new project
 2. copy the file in src
 3. run the project once to let the system create the build file
-3. copy the login.css, style.css file and wood.jpg and books.jpg in the build > classes
+3. copy the "login.css", "style.css" and "wood.jpg" and "books.jpg" into the build > classes